What is it, exactly?

 Cod liver oil is an anti-inflammatory, which is what prednisone is!
 Mix a tsp. of cod liver oil in an ounce of organic milk twice a day and stir vigorously and drink right away or else the oil and milk will separate.
 Cod liver oil comes in flavors now and it really does NOT taste bad, I promise!

-And speaking of milk, if there is any way you can get raw milk, that’s what you should buy!
+And speaking of milk, if there is any way you can get raw milk, that’s what you should buy, not supermarket milk!

 Raw milk is a real food, a whole food.
 Homogenized/pasteurized milk leads to allergies precisely because it is not natural.
 Alternatives to raw milk would be coconut milk (unsweetened), almond milk, flax milk, hemp milk, but no soy milk please.